Skip to Main Site Navigation Skip to Content Skip to Footer

 Programs of Study

 • Eastern’s Department of Communication fosters creativity and cooperative learning.
 Faculty use applied professional examples to teach in friendly interactive class environments.
 The recently renovated Communication Building offers state-of-the-art classrooms and labs that provide students with hands-on experience.
 A major and two minors are offered.
-Concentrations include Advertising, Media Writing & Journalism, Public Relations, Social Media, Applied Media Production, and Leadership Communication.
+Communication majors work in state-of-the-art audio and video production laboratories, offering applied experiences students need to launch careers after graduation.
+Academic and pre-professional concentrations include Applied Media Production, Media Writing and Journalism, and Leadership Communication.
+Graduates work in the commercial media industries as well as in government and non-profit settings.

 View Major Details